mizrael/davidguida.net/src/_posts/2021-01-07-opensleigh-a-saga-management-library-for-net-core.md

   - rabbitmq
   - software architecture
 ---
 Hi All!
-Today I want to talk a bit about a pet project of mine I&#8217;ve been working on in the last few weeks.
-I called it _**<a href="https://github.com/mizrael/OpenSleigh" target="_blank" rel="noreferrer noopener">OpenSleigh</a>**_, it&#8217;s a Saga management library for .NET Core.
+Today I want to talk a bit about a pet project of mine I've been working on in the last few weeks.
+I called it _**<a href="https://github.com/mizrael/OpenSleigh" target="_blank" rel="noreferrer noopener">OpenSleigh</a>**_, it's a Saga management library for .NET Core.

-For those who don&#8217;t know what the Saga Pattern is, Chris Richardson has a very good introduction <a href="https://microservices.io/patterns/data/saga.html" target="_blank" rel="noreferrer noopener">on his website</a>.
+For those who don't know what the Saga Pattern is, Chris Richardson has a very good introduction <a href="https://microservices.io/patterns/data/saga.html" target="_blank" rel="noreferrer noopener">on his website</a>.

 The basic idea is quite interesting: in a micro-service architecture, it often happens that we need to handle several long-running operations that span multiple services. <a href="https://www.davidguida.net/improving-microservices-reliability-part-1-two-phase-commit/" target="_blank" rel="noreferrer noopener">Distributed transactions</a> are a nasty little beast and we also need a way to keep track of the global status and manage the whole flow.